abelmna1/Parallel_kd_tree/README.md

 - if number of cores is greater than the number of queries, each core will run a query.

+- Custom variant of g++ used from bing.edu remote cluster.
+Use default g++ if the former version is unavailable.

 - No errors to report